gl-vis/regl-error2d/readme.md

 ### `createError2d(regl, options?)`

-Create a new error2d instance based on initial options.
-Note that `regl` instance should have `ANGLE_instanced_arrays` extension.
+Create new error2d instance from `regl` and initial `options`.
+Note that `regl` instance should have `ANGLE_instanced_arrays` extension enabled.

 ### `error2d(options|list?)`

-Render error2d, optionally update rendering state from `options`.
+Draw error2d, update options.
 A list of options can be passed for batch rendering:

 ```js
 error2d([options1, options2, ...])
 ```

-### `error2d.update(options|list)`

-Update options, not incurring redraw.

 Option | Default | Description
 ---|---|---